Orasi/c_sharp_bluesource/README.md

 c_sharp_bluesource
 ==================
 Welcome to the Orasi C# Selenium Bluesource project!
+To create tests, grab the toolkit and the pages you need from the folders.

 This project is using a 3 tiered system for developing code/scripts: